Example

 4.8 Long-note post-processing

 After placement, eligible Tap notes are promoted to Long Notes (LN).
-A Tap is an LN candidate when its token’s sample duration ≥ LN_MIN_DURATION_MS = 800 (a gate tuned to roughly the p75 of human LN duration).
+A Tap is an LN candidate when its token’s sample duration ≥ LN_MIN_DURATION_MS = 350 (the median of incidental human LN holds; §8.8 records the re-evaluation that lowered this from 800).
 The drawn hold length is capped at LN_MAX_HOLD_TICKS = 96 (a 2-beat visible cap, v11) so a long sample does not paint a screen-filling bar; the audio sample still plays in full — only the visible bar is capped.
+Two governors bound the count: a chart-wide LN_MAX_RATIO = 2% cap and a per-window local cap (§8.8) that keeps the budget from piling into one region.
 The hold is written using the chart’s #LNOBJ token when one is declared.

 4.9 Density rebalancing